fourieraudio/node-capnp/README-DARWIN.md

 Jokes, I've done all the work for you.
 Simply:

-0. Make the `osxcross` darwin clang toolchain available on your PATH (`rewind-server` has a handy script to do all the building for you)
+0. Make the `osxcross` darwin clang toolchain available on your PATH (Fourier application repositories have tooling to do all the building for you).
 1. From a Linux build environment, run `npm install --platform=darwin`.
 2. ...
 3. Profit!!!